Use this resource to learn about the Medinail Learning Center programs and certifications.

 Podiatric Assistants!
 Few structured courses are available for Podiatry Assistants and many podiatrists and assistants have requested a Certification course that provides a solid basis of practical information for working assistants.

 Medical Assistants!
 The Clinical Podiatry Medical Assistant Program is available to Medical Assistants who wish to expand their current information to include foot care knowledge.
 Medical Assistants tell us that their prior training “stops at the ankles” and that this program provides the information they need to successfully work more effectively in long term care, podiatry offices and clinics.
-This program is credentialed by the American College of Foot and Ankle Orthopedic and Medicine Society, an educational arm of the American Podiatric Medical Association.
+This program is credentialed by the American College of Medical Foot Care and Esthetics (ACMFCE.org), a national educational association of podiatrists, allied health professionals and MediNail Learning Center (MLC)s.

 The authors, owners and faculty of the Medinail Learning Center courses are respected educators and professionals who care about the nail industry and its technicians.